INDICATIONS

 Use in Specific Populations

 There are no human data on Bylvay use in pregnant persons to establish a drug-associated risk of major birth defects, miscarriage, or adverse developmental outcomes.
 Based on findings from animal reproduction studies, Bylvay may cause cardiac malformations when a fetus is exposed during pregnancy.
-For more information, please call 1-855-252-4736.
+There is a pregnancy exposure registry that monitors pregnancy outcomes in persons exposed to Bylvay during pregnancy.
+For more information, please call 1-855-463-5127.

 Please see accompanying full Prescribing Information, including Instructions For Use.